 Academic advising is available to all students.
 Students are assigned an academic advisor who will help you with your educational plan and registering for courses.
 Advisors may also help students with decisions about career goals or further education.

 Depending upon your program choice, you will be assigned a faculty or staff advisor.
 When assigned to a staff advisor, this will be done based upon your home address.
-Staff advisors are available to work with students in Berlin, Littleton, and North Conway.
+Staff advisors are available to work with students in Berlin and Littleton.